platonics-delft/platonics_robot_teaching/README.md

  - [Panda-py](https://github.com/JeanElsner/panda-py)
  - [PyYAML](https://github.com/yaml/pyyaml)

+## Recording

+During recording of demonstraions you can give certain flags to the robot by using the buttons on the robot.
+The flags are:
+- 'Up': Pause
+- 'Down': Spiraling
+- 'Right': Offset compenestation
+- 'Checkmark': Camera Feedback
+- 'Cross': Stop recording
+- 'Circle': Gripper Toggle

 ## (Optinally, without the GUI) Run only the services included in this repository

 Ensure that the franka human friendly variable cartesian impedance controller is